-- Casino bet limits and restrictions on casino games will be removed from the constitution. - Voters in Black Hawk, Central City, and Cripple Creek may approve new casino bet limits and add new casino games.
-Current games and bet limits of \$100 will remain until the voters of each city authorize different bet amounts and/or games. - If local voters approve new casino games, the Colorado Gaming Commission will establish rules for the new games. - Casinos may offer new casino games and any new bet limits starting May 1, 2021. - Community colleges may use any additional casino tax revenue to fund student retention and completion programs, in addition to uses already allowed under current law, which include student financial aid, classroom instruction, and workforce development programs.
+- Casino bet limits and restrictions on casino games will be removed from the constitution. - Voters in Black Hawk, Central City, and Cripple Creek may approve new casino bet limits and add new casino games in their respective cities.
+Current games and bet limits of \$100 will remain until the voters of each city authorize different bet amounts and/or games. - If local voters in the three gaming cities approve new casino games and bet limits: - the Colorado Gaming Commission will establish rules for the new games; - casinos may offer new casino games and any new bet limits starting May 1, 2021; and - community colleges may use any additional casino tax revenue to fund student retention and completion programs, in addition to uses already allowed under current law, which include student financial aid, classroom instruction, and workforce development programs.